About the Journal

 The Journal of Environmental Spectrum (JES) publishes original research that seeks to improve built environment competency, efficiency and productivity in world markets.

 Charges.
-The journal operates as an open-access journal, the publishing process is covered by Article Publication Charges (APCs) and the Faculty of Environmental Sciences.
+The journal operates as an open-access journal; the publishing process is covered by Article Publication Charges (APCs) and the Faculty of Environmental Sciences.
 See more information < Charges>

 Copyright.
 Individual articles are published Open Access under the Creative Commons Licence: CC-BY 4.0, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.
-Authors retain copyright in their articles but grant the Faculty of Environmental Sciences (FES), UNILORIN the right of the first publication.
+Authors retain copyright in their articles but grant the Faculty of Environmental Sciences (FES), UNILORIN, the right of the first publication.

 Long-term archiving policy.
-FES UNILORIN is working on depositing the articles it publishes in digital archives such as PKP Preservation Network, Portico, CLOCKSS, and LOCKSS to guarantee long-term digital preservation.
+FES UNILORIN is working to deposit the articles it publishes in digital archives such as PKP Preservation Network, Portico, CLOCKSS, and LOCKSS to ensure long-term digital preservation.
 Portico is among the largest community-supported digital archives in the world.
 CLOCKSS (Controlled LOCKSS) is a not-for-profit joint venture between the world’s leading academic publishers and research libraries whose mission is to build a sustainable, geographically distributed dark archive with which to ensure the long-term survival of Web-based scholarly publications for the benefit of the greater global research community.
 The LOCKSS Program is an open-source, library-led digital preservation system built on the principle that “lots of copies keep stuff safe.”

 Disclaimers.
 FES UNILORIN makes every effort to ensure the accuracy of all the information (the "Content") contained in our publications.
 However, FES, our agents, and our licensors make no representations or warranties whatsoever as to the accuracy, completeness, or suitability for any purpose of the Content.
 Any opinions and views expressed in this publication are the opinions and views of the authors and are not the views of or endorsed by FES UNILORIN.
 The accuracy of the Content should not be relied upon and should be independently verified with primary sources of information.
 FES UNILORIN shall not be liable for any losses, actions, claims, proceedings, demands, costs, expenses, damages, and other liabilities whatsoever or howsoever caused arising directly or indirectly in connection with, in relation to, or arising out of the use of the Content.